 Double Dot Labs is a group of developers and designers building things for the open source community.
 By providing resources for developers and encouraging collaboration, we hope to bring new people into open source and help to connect them with meaningful projects and ideas.

-In order to achieve this rather ambitious goal of “equal ownership for all”, we largely rely on either the Unlicense or CC0 in order to attribute objectively educational material directly to the public domain.
+For most of our endeavors, we largely rely on either the Unlicense or CC0 in order to attribute objectively educational material directly to the public domain.
 However, outside of educational material - in cases where the origin of a particular material may matter to its eventual end users (e.g. in a dependency which may be implemented by other works) - a slightly less permissive option such as the MIT License may be used to ensure that derivatives of the work remain open and trustworthy; copyright will be attributed to “[project] contributors” in these cases.
 In situations specifically related to Double Dot Labs (the source code of this site, for example), ownership may be slightly more restricted with the copyright attributed to “Double Dot Labs members.”
 It is important to note that while Double Dot Labs is not an actual legal entity, its members are, and this statement remains valid as a result.

 Currently, membership is restricted to people who have significant and active involvement in our projects.
 If you consider yourself an active contributor to our work and would like to be included as a member, send an email to firstname.lastname@example.org with the subject line ‘Member Request’ and we will respond accordingly.